rakutentech/mobile-sdk-guidelines/android-sdk-development-guidelines.md

 * SHOULD use RestrictTo annotation on classes that are internal to the library

 #### Best Practices
-* Simple Configurations SHOULD be [declarable in manifest and read in a (fake) ContentProvider](https://firebase.googleblog.com/2016/12/how-does-firebase-initialize-on-android.html)
+* Simple Configurations SHOULD be [declarable in manifest and read in a (fake) ContentProvider](https://firebase.googleblog.com/2016/12/how-does-firebase-initialize-on-android.html) and be automatically initialized (if that fits with your library design)
+    * SHOULD NOT require manual initialization such as by overriding the `Application` class or depending on a host app trigger
 * Complex Configurations MUST use the [builder pattern](https://en.wikipedia.org/wiki/Builder_pattern) with [value objects](https://en.wikipedia.org/wiki/Value_object) for configuration values
     * Exception: When using Kotlin [named arguments](https://kotlinlang.org/docs/reference/functions.html#named-arguments) and [default arguments](https://kotlinlang.org/docs/reference/functions.html#default-arguments)
+* For better testability of your library it is RECOMMENDED to use [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection)

 ### Testing